supermario/Slimdeck/readme.md

 ## Writing a Deck

 Simply create a file for each deck in views/decks.
-See sample.slim to get started.
+See views/decks/sample.slim to get started.

+## Compiling a static version

+Need a portable static HTML version of your decks, perhaps to carry on a USB as a backup?

+Run ./build_static.sh to compile a static version into static/, then copy folder as desired and run index.html for slides.